Nivalyx/osu-wiki/wiki/Tournaments/CIC/2019/en.md

    - In the Grand Finals, the winner of the the Upper Bracket only needs to win a single match against their opponent in order to clinch the championship title.
 The winner of the Lower Bracket, however, needs to win two matches and enforce a Bracket Reset against their opponent in order to clinch the championship title.
 4. Players who can compete in the next round are determined by:
    - In the Round of 16 and the Quarterfinals, each player needs to win 5 points in order to win a match.
 (Best-of-9)
-   - In the Semifinals, each player needs to win 6 points in order to win a match.
+   - In the Semifinals and the Finals (except for the Lower Bracket Final and the Grand Final), each player needs to win 6 points in order to win a match.
 (Best-of-11)
-   - In the Finals, each player needs to win 7 points in order to win the match.
+   - In the Lower Bracket Final and the Grand Final, each player needs to win 7 points in order to win the match.
 (Best-of-13)
    - Player(s) who Win By Default.
-   - Whether there are players who are disqualified from the tournament.
+   - Whether there are player(s) who are disqualified from the tournament.

 ### Match regulations

 1. Each player must use the `!roll` command once in `#multiplayer` in order to determine the banning and picking order.
    - The winner of the `!roll` gets to decide which player gets to pick and ban first.
    - This rule does not apply in the Group stage lobbies.
-2. Each player may ban up to two beatmaps from the mappool following a modified "comeback mechanic" system that is adapted from the [osu!catch World Cup 2019](/wiki/Tournaments/CWC/2019).
-The system works as follows:
-   - At the start of the match, each player has to ban **one beatmap** from the mappool.
-   - After a player reaches 3 points (in the Round of 16, the Quarterfinals, and the Semifinals) or 4 points (in the Finals), the opposing player is then given a chance to **ban another beatmap** from the mappool that hasn't either been picked or banned up until that point as a comeback mechanic.
-   - All banned beatmaps are not allowed to be picked by any player in the remainder of the match.
+2. Each player is obligated to ban one beatmap from the mappool.
+All banned beatmaps are not allowed to be picked by any player in the remainder of the match.
    - This rule does not apply in the Group stage lobbies.
 3. Each player is free to select one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.
    - Warm-ups do not apply in the Group stage lobbies.